 Composer and clarinetist David T. Bridges’ music is often driven by motivic transformations and unifies extended techniques with classic and narrative structures to provoke a visceral response.

 Bridges’ compositions have been performed by ensembles including Del Sol Quartet, Contemporaneous, ensemble mise-en, Mivos, and Cadillac Moon Ensemble.
 He has been featured at the New Music on the Bayou Festival in Louisiana, Reciprocity Collaborative at Boston’s Museum of Fine Arts, Red Note Festival at Illinois State University, Hot Air Music Festival at San Francisco Conservatory, and Composers Now Festival in NYC.
-His string quartet has been recorded by the Pedroia Quartet and released on the Navona label.
+His string quartet “This Fragmented Old Man” and “Three Caprices” for violin and cello are released on Navona Records.

 He earned degrees in Music Theory and Composition from the City University of New York Graduate Center, Queens College, and Hofstra University.
 He studied composition with Tania León, Bruce Saylor, Lee Chandler Carter, and Herbert Deutsch.